jorge-cardoso/lss-usdl/LSS-USDL-v2/README.md

 #### Flow

 The flow of interactions has been inspired from Event-driven Process Chain (EPC), a type of flowchart used for business process modelling.
-To keep the process model, we do not use events.
+To keep the process model simple, we do not use events.
 Only functions are allowed.
-When more complex process models need to be designed, the 'how' interrogative pronouns can be used to indicate a process model, which can be specified using BPMN, Petri nets, BPEL, or any other formalism.
-Slips and joins are not explictly defined.
-They are infered by the number of outgoing/incomming arcs/edges of a transition connecting two interactions.
+When more complex process models need to be designed, the 'how' interrogative pronouns can be used to indicate a process model specified using BPMN, Petri nets, BPEL, or any other formalism.
+Splits and joins are not explictly defined.
+They are infered by the number of outgoing/incomming arcs/edges of a logical connector.

 #### Interactions